List of Dexter's Laboratory episodes: TV movie (1999)

-A television movie titled Dexter's Laboratory: Ego Trip premiered on Cartoon Network in 1999.
+A television movie titled Dexter's Laboratory: Ego Trip premiered on Cartoon Network in December 1999.
 It was the final televised Dexter's Laboratory media in which creator Genndy Tartakovsky was directly involved.
 Ego Trip was also the last project made by Cartoon Network Studios as division of Hanna-Barbera before the studio branched off as a separate facility when Hanna-Barbera was folded into Warner Bros.
 Animation.